alco/blog/posts/2012-01-05-predictions.md

 * One of Ludum Dare events will record more than 1000 participants.
 They'll have to improve the rating system though.
-It's kind of impossible for each participant to rate every other game.
+It's kind of impossible for each participant to rate every other participant's game.

 * Although freemium games will certainly dominate the _Top Grossing_ list of App Store and similar marketplaces, most sensible people will come to respect